 - Consider taking these steps to reduce earthquake hazards in your household.

-- Make sure your natural gas water heater is strapped to a wall or post.
+- Make sure your natural gas water heater is securely strapped to a wall stud.

-- Be familiar with the shutoff valve on your gas appliances.
+- Be familiar with the location and operation of the shut-off valve on your gas appliances.
+If your appliances do not have a shut-off valve, have one installed.

-- Use flexible pipe connections to connect all gas appliances to the hose line that goes to your meter.
+- Use flexible pipe connections to connect all gas appliances to the house line that goes to your meter.

 - Stay away from downed power lines.
 Call us at 1-888-225-5773 if you see one.